yewenlyu2020/Fova_Intern_Sample_Project/README.md

 # Inference of Mobilenetv2 Model on AWS SageMaker
-This project is a deployed and pretrained Movilenetv2 model on CIFAR10, by huyvnphan on [https://github.com/huyvnphan/PyTorch_CIFAR10](https://github.com/huyvnphan/PyTorch_CIFAR10) and its hosted on AWS SageMaker and can be interacted via AWS API Gateway
+This project is a deployed and pretrained Movilenetv2 model on CIFAR10, by huyvnphan on [https://github.com/huyvnphan/PyTorch_CIFAR10](https://github.com/huyvnphan/PyTorch_CIFAR10), and is hosted on AWS SageMaker and can be interacted via AWS API Gateway

 ![Endpoint](docs/sagemaker-endpoint-1.gif)